gjbex/GPU-programming/source-code/serial/README.md

 1. `random_walks.cpp`: application that simulates random walks of a given number of steps and writes the distribution of the final positions to standard output.
+1. `sort_data.cpp`: application that sorts a vector of double presision floating point values using STL algorithm.
 1. `CMakeLists.txt`: CMake file to build the applications.